Thanks for considering having yourself or your child baptised and/or dedicated (blessed) at St Mary By The Sea Torbay.

-A Baptism or dedication would normally happen within our Family Service on Sundays at 10am (arrive by 9:40).
+A Baptism or dedication would normally happen within our Intergenerational Service on Sundays at 10am (arrive by 9:40).

 There is huge scope within a dedication service to customise it to your needs.
 A dedication service can happen outside of normal service times, or at an alternate venue.